parthgiramkar/Machine_Learning/Day39 - Handling missing data using multivariate imputation/readme.md

+Multivariate Imputation : - This type of imputer fills missing values in one column using the values from other columns.

 KNNImputer calculates distances (Euclidean distance) between rows .
 Disadv -
 At production time, cannot_be used as it performs calculations at prediction time as it is stored also in the training_set , it cannot be trained before hand , thus taking verytime to load .
 So , its best for training/Offline pre-processing